 Read on for our Bibo 3D printer review…

-While 3D printing can no longer be considered new, it still hasn’t reached the point that every household has one.
+While 3D printing can no longer be considered new, it still hasn’t reached the point that every household has a machine.

 That could be due to any number of factors, but one of the most likely is that people don’t understand how they work or how they fit into their lives.

 3D printers range from being for the very technical, engineering-minded person to the person just looking to make fun stuff at home; it all depends on the model of printer you buy.
 The BIBO 3D printer fits both of those categories.

 The novice will find it one of the easier models to use, while the more experienced will appreciate all the extra features that come with it.